m-abs/nativescript-tslib/README.md

 # Using importHelpers and tslib with NativeScript

-(tslib)[https://www.npmjs.com/package/tslib] is a small runtime library for TypeScript that contains all of the TypeScript helper functions.
+[tslib](https://www.npmjs.com/package/tslib) is a small runtime library for TypeScript that contains all of the TypeScript helper functions.

 Unfortunately `tslib`'s `__extend`-function breaks NativeScript-projects by replacing NativeScript's version of the function.

-To workaround that issue, you can use this module (or you can target es6 in your `tsconfig.json`).
+To workaround that issue, you can use this module.

+## Usage

 ***Install module***
 ```bash
 npm i --save nativescript-tslib
 ```

-***app/main.ts***
+***Edit: app/main.ts***
 ```typescript
 import 'nativescript-tslib';